Khatauli bypoll: RLD candidate Madan Bhaiya files nomination papers | Politics

 Rashtriya Lok Dal (RLD) candidate Madan Bhaiya here on Wednesday filed his nomination papers for the December 5 Khatauli assembly bypoll in the district.

-Madan Bhaiya who was declared as the RLD-Samajwadi Party alliance candidate on Sunday, arrived at the Collectorate accompanied by leaders of both the parties to file his papers.
+Madan Bhaiya who was declared as the RLD-Samajwadi Party alliance candidate on Sunday, arrived at the Collectorate office accompanied by leaders of both the parties to file his papers for the seat.

+BJP candidate Rajkumari Saini, wife of Vikram Saini who was disqualified from the UP assembly after being convicted in a case necessitating the bypoll from the Khatauli seat, is expected to file her papers on Thursday, a senior BJP leader said here.

 Talking to newsmen, Madan Bhaiya said he will contest the bypoll on issues related to farmers including sugarcane growers, minorities and unemployment.